apache/airflow/CI.rst

 We are using GitHub Container Registry to store the results of the ``Build Images`` workflow which is used in the ``Tests`` workflow.

-Currently in main version of Airflow we run tests in 4 different versions of Python (3.6, 3.7, 3.8, 3.9) which means that we have to build 8 images (4 CI ones and 4 PROD ones).
+Currently in main version of Airflow we run tests in 4 different versions of Python (3.7, 3.8, 3.9, 3.10) which means that we have to build 8 images (4 CI ones and 4 PROD ones).
 Yet we run around 12 jobs with each of the CI images.
 That is a lot of time to just build the environment to run.
 Therefore we are utilising ``pull_request_target`` feature of GitHub Actions.

-This feature allows to run a separate, independent workflow, when the main workflow is run - this separate workflow is different than the main one, because by default it runs using ``main`` version of the sources but also - and most of all - that it has WRITE access to the Github Container Image registry.
+This feature allows to run a separate, independent workflow, when the main workflow is run - this separate workflow is different than the main one, because by default it runs using ``main`` version of the sources but also - and most of all - that it has WRITE access to the GitHub Container Image registry.

 This is especially important in our case where Pull Requests to Airflow might come from any repository, and it would be a huge security issue if anyone from outside could